quii/learn-go-with-tests/websockets.md

 The server code is already fine due to us slotting in more code into the existing well-factored code very easily.

-We can tidy up the test a little by adding a helper (write this yourself) to make the request to `/game`
+We can tidy up the test a little by adding a helper `newGameRequest` to make the request to `/game`.
+Try writing this yourself.

 ```go
 func TestGame(t *testing.T) {